Monthly Archives: December 2015

 The food would replace products week by week.
 When we started the program we had six products per day; so for the first week we had 4 ounces of lean protein and 1/2 cup of veggies as one product replacement.
 We continued this process until real food replaced all products.

 I grill, measured and portioned the meat for the week on sundays.
 I also prepared a low fat egg casserole for breakfast.
 For lunch I walked down to Subway and ordered a 6″ wheat chicken sandwich or a salad or just went home and made a healthy lunch.
 My husband took his pre-portioned containers to work and used them at the salad bar.
 This helped him accurately measure his portions.
 I still ate six times a day; three main meals and two small snacks.
 For my first snack I had protein, veggies and fruit.
 My favorite snack is peanut butter with carrots.
-My second snake was a protein bar or protein shake after my workouts.
+My second snack was a protein bar or protein shake after my workouts.

 I worked with my trainer two days a week, worked out at the gym at least three times a week and hiked on saturdays.
 I started to really notice how my endurance increased and workouts were easier.
 Unfortunately I stopped losing weight and was stuck for about three weeks.
 I noticed I was hungry multiple times a day so I increased my calories; which restarted my weight-loss.
 Ken and I also participated in three 5K marathons which was a first for both of us.